 - Pine Needles: Pine needles are a relatively low-maintenance mulch alternative that is lightweight and easy to spread.

 - Compost: If you’ve already made your own compost bin, put it to good use in your landscaping.
-Just be careful not to layer it too thickly, as too much can heat up your plants and damage them.
+Just be careful not to layer it too thick, as too much can heat up your plants and damage them.

 “Stone mulch works especially well in clean environments like around in-ground pool decks, traffic islands and narrow beds between buildings and pavement.
 This is because grass clippings and other organic matter won’t be as likely to soil the stone mulch in such places.
 Also, stone mulch is less likely than wood mulch to wash onto pavements or blow into swimming pools.”